incepter/react-async-states/packages/docs/docs/intro.md

 // this either suspends on react 18+ or give you the selected state after warning you const selectedState = read();
 ```
-12. **Powerful producers**: The producer concept is  a more generic way to grap
+12. **Powerful producers**: The producer concept is  a more generic way to grab
 state from a function, the library tries to give the producers more power to have
 more control in your app.
 Like
 - Running a producer from a producer